 Intrinsic and extrinsic motivation.

-Extrinsic motivation consists of external motivators, like receiving a monetary bonus or gift if a certain performance goal is met.
+Extrinsic motivation consists of external motivators.
+These could be things like receiving a monetary bonus or gift if a certain performance goal is met.

-Intrinsic motivation, on the other hand, consists of internal motivators, like the possibility to work on personal goals or improving one’s skills.
+Intrinsic motivation consists of internal motivators.
+So, the possibility to work on personal goals or skill improvement.

 Intrinsic motivation is the best way to motivate people.

-That’s why you can use all kinds of extrinsic motivators, but none of them will be as powerful as boosting your team members’ individual motivations.
+That’s why you can use all kinds of extrinsic motivators… But none of them will be as powerful as boosting your team members’ intrinsic motivation.

 So, how can you use this in your meetings?